Tenant rights when a landlord sells: what you need to know

 The most important thing to understand: your tenancy does not end when the property sells

 Let's get the most important point out of the way first.
-Under the Housing Act 1988, an Assured Shorthold Tenancy — the standard form of private rental agreement in England — transfers automatically to the new owner when a property is sold.
+Under the Housing Act 1988 — as updated by the Renters Rights Act 2025 — your tenancy (whether a legacy Assured Shorthold Tenancy or an assured periodic tenancy under the new regime) transfers automatically to the new owner when a property is sold.
 The sale of the property does not end your tenancy, does not give the new owner immediate right to possession, and does not require you to sign a new agreement.

 What "selling with tenant in situ" means for you